About Regional Arts Australia

 We champion the politics and poetics of regional, rural, and remote creative practice by engaging across multiple platforms, policy agendas, and cultural landscapes.

 Our work is cross-disciplinary, inter-generational and inclusive and our national reach ensures we can facilitate significant outcomes through; partnerships, advocacy, practice, and research.

 Our partnerships build connection and generate exchange through cross-industry stakeholder engagement.
 We

 - Work with Regional Arts Organisations, Peak bodies, RAA members and our Regional Arts Network individual members to continue to strengthen the arts sector at a national level;

 - Partner with philanthropic and corporate communities; and

 - Build cross-industry partnerships, in areas such as health, education, tourism and agriculture.

 Our advocacy work leverages dialogue across the three tiers of Government and champions regional arts beyond the regional arts sector.
 RAA advocates for social inclusion, creativity and accessible cultural and artistic experiences nationally.
 RAA works to raise the profile of regional artists nationally and internationally and advocates for the development of cultural infrastructure that helps strengthen communities.

 Our programming supports high quality arts’ practice and champion’s best practice.
-We do this through the Regional Arts Fund and programs such as Artlands (Australia’s biennial regional arts event), the Regional Arts Network (a free, member-based network) a national fellowship initiative and professional development opportunities.
+We do this through the Regional Arts Fund and programs such as Artlands (Australia’s biennial regional arts event), the Regional Assembly, a national fellowship initiative and professional development opportunities.

 Our research connects the three tiers of partnerships, advocacy and practice.
 We are actively engaged in research that: